6 Different Types of Water Softeners and Their Differences

 2. Salt-Free Water Softeners

-Salt-free systems tend to be more expensive to get started with, but they cost less in the long run since you won’t be constantly adding in large bags of salt and doing weekly upkeep.
+This type of water softener tends to be more expensive to get started with, but they cost less in the long run since you won’t be constantly adding in large bags of salt and doing weekly upkeep.
 They also take up less space than salt-based systems since there’s no need for an additional tank to take care of brining and draining.
 Despite being more compact, many salt-free systems feature a multi-stage filtration process that will do more than just neutralize minerals, removing unwanted impurities from the water like bacteria and chemicals.

 3. Portable Water Softeners